augustinh22/msc_markdown/source/03_AppliedExample.md

 ### Jupyter notebook: ad-hoc queries

-The Jupyter notebook (\autoref{fig:jupyter_screen}) used to query the cube and produce output is largely based on code blocks that exist in other \ac{ODC} Jupyter notebook examples, freely and openly available from @ceos-seoDataCubeNotebooks2017.
+The Jupyter notebook used to query the cube and produce output is largely based on code blocks that exist in other \ac{ODC} Jupyter notebook examples, freely and openly available from @ceos-seoDataCubeNotebooks2017.
+See \autoref{fig:jupyter_screen} for a rough idea of what one looks like.

 ![Screenshot of the Jupyter notebook, including some of the functions primarily developed by @ceos-seoDataCubeNotebooks2017.
 This shows the spatio-temporal extent of the data cube in the metadata report, as well as the spatial extent in the small map.
 Author's illustration. \label{fig:jupyter_screen}](source/figures/jupyter_screenshot.tiff)